Joyshah62/E-Library/.github/pull_request_template.md

 - [ ] My code follows the general style of this project
 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code in hard-to-understand areas
+- [ ] I have commented on my code in hard-to-understand areas
 - [ ] My changes generate no new warnings or errors

 ## Screenshots (if applicable):

+Note: use gh-pages to host your fork or provide appropriate screenshots if significant UI Tweaks have been made.